sarahromanes/multiDA/README.md

 **See our preprint - available on arXiv, [here](https://arxiv.org/pdf/1807.01422).**

 This package is part of a suite of discriminant analysis packages we have authored for large-scale/complex datasets.
-See also our package [genDA](http://github.com/sarahromanes/genDA), a statisical ML method for Multi-distributional Discriminant Analysis using Generalised Linear Latent Variable Modelling.
+See also our package [genDA](http://github.com/sarahromanes/genDA), a statistical ML method for Multi-distributional Discriminant Analysis using Generalised Linear Latent Variable Modelling.

 Installation
 --------